mark-sch/GpsdTracking/README.md

 GpsdTracking
 ==============

-GpsdTracking is an opensource server for various GPS tracking devices.
+GpsdTracking is an open source server for various GPS tracking devices.
+Its provides data acquisition and storage on database for trackers and phone-apps, as well as an AIS/NMEA simulator.

 Main features are:
  - multiple storage backends: MySql, FlatFile, etc..
- - multiple tracking protocols gps103,traccar,nmea, ....
+ - support tcp/socket tracker devices: gps103,traccar,nmea, ....
+ - support http/gprmc android/iphone: CellTrac, OpenGTSClient, GerGTSTracker
+ - support tcp/client mode request AIShub, MarineTraffic, Gpsd/Jason, ....
- - support full set of commands's trackers
+ - support full set of commands [reset alarm, upload SD, etc ...]
- - global vision of every active devices indepandantly of adapter/protocols
+ - global vision of every active devices independently of adapter/protocols
- - support of broadcast to send a global commands
+ - support broadcast mode to send a global commands [ie: track all]
- - <telnet> console for remote supervision
+ - <telnet console> for remote supervision
- - commands automatic retry on timeout
+ - commands queue with automatic retry when device not present
- - provide feature for save storage space.
-No waypoints store when target does not move
+ - provide save storage space mode.
+No waypoints store when target move less than xxxx
- - provide a GpsSimulator to emulate NMEA device from a GPX file
+ - provide a GpsSimulator to emulate NMEA/AIS devices from GPX route files
+ - support AIS 6bit encoding decoding for static vessel and navigation report
+ - simulator for multiple AIS target
- - flatfile backend generates standard GPX files from input tacking feeds
+ - flatfile backend generates standard GPX files from input tracking feeds Etc.

-GpsdTracking has been designed to simply integration of new tracking devices/backends.
+GpsdTracking is designed to make as simple as possible integration of new tracking devices/backends.
 All specific parts or devices/backend are exported to dedicated files.
 User only need to start from a sample, copy and customise.
- - to add a new backend user "file-backend" as starting point
+ - to add a new backend start "flatfile-backend"
- - to add a new device user "nmea-adapter" or "gps103" as starting point.
+ - to add a new device use start from "nmea-adapter/gps103tk102"

 Warning: Ubuntu/Debian user should exec following command to make "node" visible as a standard command.
 If not they should use 'nodejs' in place of 'node'